A Certain Ratio for Tim Peaks Diner at Kendal Calling – cutting their set to vinyl

-A Certain Ratio have been announced for this year’s Kendal Calling – and will cut their set to a special vinyl record for fans to purchase onsite.
+A Certain Ratio have been announced for this year’s Kendal Calling – and will be cutting their set to a special vinyl record for fans to purchase onsite.
 Find all the details below.

 The Manchester post-punk band are scheduled to play a show in Tim Burgess‘ Tim Peaks Diner at the Lake District festival on Friday, August 2.
 They’ll mix, master and press the gig on wax, and sell copies of it during a signing session on Sunday (August 4).

-Any remaining copies of the record capturing A Certain Ratio’s Kendal Calling 2024 performance are due to be made available to purchase online the following day (August 5).
+Any remaining copies of the record capturing A Certain Ratio’s Kendal Calling 2024 performance are set to be made available to purchase online the following day (August 5).

-In a joint statement, the group said: “We’ve always wanted to play Kendal Calling, especially Tim Peaks Diner, so we are very excited.
+“We’ve always wanted to play Kendal Calling, especially Tim Peaks Diner, so we are very excited,” the group said in a joint statement.
 “The performance will consist of songs from the new album [‘It All Comes Down To This’], as well as some bona fide ACR classics.
-The performance will be recorded, mixed and pressed on the day, and sold as a limited edition of 300 vinyl on the Sunday of the festival.”
+The performance will be recorded, mixed and pressed on the day, and sold as a limited-edition of 300 vinyl on the Sunday of the festival.”

 They concluded: “Tim will also be joining us on stage for something special.
 Better get practicing those cowbells, Tim!”